Transactional Outbox Pattern in Microservices

 Once this happens, downstream services stop seeing the same reality as the source service.

-If the service writes to the database first and publishes immediately after, the two steps are close enough to be treated as one operation.
+If we write to the database first and publish immediately after, the gap is small enough to ignore.

 The transactional outbox pattern changes the workflow: